carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 their study.
 A single GCF is supposed to encompass BGCs that produce chemically related metabolites (molecular families).
-Lower cutoffs would create families of BGCs that produce identical compounds, while higher cutoffs would create families of more loosely related compunds.
+Lower cutoffs would create families of BGCs that produce identical compounds, while higher cutoffs would create families of more loosely related compounds.

-Let's see how this analysis can be done:

 ## Preparing the input